xXRazi/Group7-Golfbot/src/pc/README.md

-The PC folder contains code which wwill be run from the pc and sent to the ev3 robot via a protocol.
+The PC folder contains code which will be run from the pc and sent to the ev3 robot via a protocol.